alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 #### AuthorityKeyIdentifier
-The AuthorityKeyIdentifier standard extension field will hold 64 bits of data comprising of a four-bit type field with the value 0100 followed by the least significant 60 bits of the SHA-256 hash of the value of the BIT STRING subjectPublicKey (excluding the tag, length, and number of unused bits).
+The AuthorityKeyIdentifier standard extension field will hold 64 bits of data comprising of a four-bit type field with the value 0100 followed by the least significant 60 bits of a hash of the value of the BIT STRING subjectPublicKey (excluding the tag, length, and number of unused bits).

 #### Security 2.0 Custom OIDs